J03JB/gitpull/README.md

 # Repos

 Command line tool written in Rust as a learning project.
-Repos is a tool for pulling from a list of repos stored in `~/.repos`
+A program to manage and pull from a list of git repositories.

 ## Usage